 Dr. Antoncic has spent a substantial amount of her time engaged with industry groups communicating with senior members of the public sector concerning regulatory and policy issues.
 She was a policy member of the Counterparty Risk Management Policy Group (CRMPG) III and a member of the Institute of International Finance (IIF) Committee on Market Best Practices: two industry-led groups established to develop core precepts for containing systemic risk and proposing recommendations to the public sector on restoring market confidence and regulatory reform.
 She is a founding member of the Market Monitoring Group which, under the auspices of the IIF, serves as a special, market-based group for a broad range of international banks and financial institutions to monitor global financial markets for early detection of vulnerabilities having systemic implications.

 Dr. Antoncic is a member of the Board of Overseers of the Weill Cornell Medical College and Graduate School of Medical Sciences of Cornell University and is a member of several Overseer standing committees; she is a member of the Centennial Society of the Economic Club of New York; was a Centennial Associate of New York University; and was a member of the Board of Directors of the Girl Scout Council of Greater New York.

 Dr. Antoncic holds a Ph.D. in economics with a minor in finance from The Stern School of New York University, was an Alfred P. Sloan Foundation Doctoral Fellow and has taught Intermediate Macroeconomics and International Trade and Finance at the Graduate School of Business of The Stern School of New York University as Adjunct Assistant Professor and Money and Banking at the Undergraduate Business School.
-She is a frequent speaker, panelist and round table participant on topics of systemic risk, governance, markets and more broadly the impact of financial markets on the macro economy and has published research on topics relating to the money and capital markets.
+She is a frequent speaker, panelist and round table participant on topics of systemic risk, governance, markets and more broadly the impact of financial markets on the macro economy and has published on topics relating to the money and capital markets, and risk.